Satyajit-350/Map-Explore/README.md

 - The app uses the Model-View-ViewModel (MVVM) architecture for separation of concerns and easier testing.
 - Permissions for accessing user location are requested at runtime when necessary.

-Feel free to customize and expand upon these instructions and design decisions based on your specific app's requirements.

 # Screenshots

 <p align = "center">